 "Gamers should opt for monitors that use the picture improvement platform corresponding to their graphics cards (G-Sync for Nvidia or FreeSync for AMD), boast response time values of 5ms or less.

 This resolution is fitting for 21-24-inch displays, while a 20-inch monitor isn't a good option.
 They are notable for remarkable picture quality and the ability to compete with 4K at an affordable price.
 In case you after a display bigger than 24 inches, go for 2,560 x 1,440 resolution or even 4K.

 Ninja uses Alienware 25, which is the best 1080p monitor for gaming boasting a refresh rate of 240Hz; surprisingly, it is one of the laptops under 500 bucks.

 The integrated Nvidia's G-Sync technology neutralizes stuttering and screen tear – the case when certain areas of the screen can’t keep up with other areas.

 Undoubtedly, we suggest you stick to 144Hz than 60Hz-75Hz.
 But mind that the refresh rate 144Hz is expensive.

-For those on a tight budget who wish to set up or purchase a gaming rig, a value of 60-75Hz will be a perfect money-saving option, even with the 1080p resolution.
+For those on a tight budget who wish to set up or purchase a gaming rig, a value of 60-75Hz will be a perfect affordable monitor, even with the 1080p resolution.